The Myth of God Driven-ness By R. Scott Rodin

 - If God created us to live flourishing and healthy lives (A), and if he created us for work that was meaningful and productive (B), then we must conclude (C) that God would never call us into a job or vocation that required us to sacrifice a healthy and flourishing life in order for us to be successful.

 How many of us are working sixty-plus-hour weeks, sacrificing marriage, family, health, and devotional time, believing that this amount of work is necessary to be successful leaders in the work God called us to do?
 Do you see the illogic of it?
-But worse, do you see the inherent evil that lies behind this misunderstanding of God’s intent?
+But worse, do you see the inherent evil behind this misunderstanding of God’s intent?

 How many marriages are being broken by one spouse’s breakneck schedule?
 How many parent-child relationships are damaged by a parent who is never around, distracted by a “leadership calling” believed to be from God?
 How many men and women in leadership have moral failings due a dryness of spirit that resulted from a work schedule that squeezed out every available moment for activities that built their reputations and left nothing that refreshed their souls?

 It is a sin to be so driven.
 And it is a more grievous sin to believe that our driven-ness is somehow the will of God.
 It is, in fact, a tool of the enemy to rob us of the life God created us to live.
 Why do we succumb to such a delusion?
 Pride and fear.
-In our pride we believe that somehow God needs us, our organization needs us, our employees need us, the kingdom of God needs us.
-So, we oblige by pouring ourselves into our work lest the world come to a halt if we do anything less.
-Or we operate out of a fear that if we slow down, we will fall behind.
+In our pride, we believe that somehow God needs us, our organization needs us, our employees need us, and the kingdom of God needs us.
+So, we oblige by pouring ourselves into our work lest the world halt if we do anything less.
+Or we operate out of fear that if we slow down, we will fall behind.
 Everyone around us seems to be on the same frenetic schedule.
 If we slow down, the world will pass us by, and we will miss out on the “rewards” of this stressful existence.